Gauge theory approach to branes and spontaneous symmetry breaking: Hypersurfaces and moving frames

 In terms of these covariant derivatives the strengths $F_{\mu\nu i}{}^{k}$, $H_{\mu\nu a}{}^{b}$ for ${\hat A}_{\mu}$ and ${\hat B}_{\mu}$, respectively, are presented as follows

 Then the integrability conditions (\ref{integr}) take the form of the constraints

-which are the Gauss-Codazzi equations reformulated in terms of the massless vector multiplet $W_{\mu i}{}^{a}$ and the gauge strenghts $\hat{F}_{\mu\nu}$, $\hat{H}_{\mu\nu}$ of the unbroken subgroup of the gauge Lorentz group attached to the base hypersurface \cite{Zbran}.
+which are the Gauss-Ricci-Codazzi eqs. reformulated in terms of the massless vector multiplet $W_{\mu i}{}^{a}$ and the gauge strenghts $\hat{F}_{\mu\nu}$, $\hat{H}_{\mu\nu}$ of the unbroken subgroup of the gauge Lorentz group attached to the base hypersurface \cite{Zbran}.

 The geometry of $\Sigma_{p+1}$ is described by the induced pseudo-Riemannian metric $g_{\mu\nu}(\xi)$ defining the Levi-Chivita connection $\Gamma_{\mu\nu}^{\rho}$

 which must be added into the gauge-covariant derivative $(D_{\mu} W_{\nu})_{i}{}^{a}$ (\ref{cd})